LogtalkDotOrg/logtalk3/examples/named_databases/NOTES.md

 A hook object is provided for optimizing calls to the named database API predicates within object and categories.

+Being a programming example, there isn't currently any error checking on the API predicate arguments.

 API description: